dailybruin/the-stack/_posts/2020-05-10-covid-model.md

 ---
 title: Modeling the Spread of COVID-19 in UCLA Classrooms
-teaser: Explore the potential spread of COVID-19 among students on UCLA’s campus.
-What would happen if UCLA students returned in the fall to take in-person classes?
-We investigate the optimistic and pessimistic scenarios.
+teaser: What would happen if UCLA students returned in the fall to take in-person classes?
+We explore the potential spread of COVID-19 among students on UCLA’s campus.
 authors:
   - radhika_ahuja
   - charlotte_huang